Index · Directives systemd 255

 Whether to ratelimit kmsg or not.
 Takes a boolean.
 Defaults to "true".
 If disabled, systemd will not ratelimit messages written to kmsg.

-Pager to use when --no-pager is not given; overrides $PAGER.
-If neither $SYSTEMD_PAGER nor $PAGER are set, a set of well-known pager implementations are tried in turn, including less(1) and more(1), until one is found.
-If no pager implementation is discovered no pager is invoked.
-Setting this environment variable to an empty string or the value "cat" is equivalent to passing --no-pager.
+Pager to use when --no-pager is not given. $SYSTEMD_PAGER is used if set; otherwise $PAGER is used.
+If neither $SYSTEMD_PAGER nor $PAGER are set, a set of well-known pager implementations is tried in turn, including less(1) and more(1), until one is found.
+If no pager implementation is discovered, no pager is invoked.
+Setting those environment variables to an empty string or the value "cat" is equivalent to passing --no-pager.

 $SYSTEMD_LESS